Age-Friendly University

 Loraleigh Keashly, PhD – Assoc.
 Dean of Curriculum & Student Affairs, College of Fine, Performing & Communication Arts

-Carrie Leach, PhD – Assistant Professor (Research), Institute of Gerontology
+Carrie Leach, PhD – Asst.
+Professor (Research), Institute of Gerontology

 Cathy Lysack, PhD – Professor, Occupational Therapy, College of Pharmacy and Health Sciences